Financials

 Tax expenses

-The effective tax rate decreased from 43.2% in FY23 to 36.3% in FY24 mainly due to decrease in losses in certain subsidiaries in FY24 as compared to FY23.
-The higher losses of the subsidiaries in FY23 lowered the overall group profit in FY23 and led to higher effective tax rate in FY23.
+The effective tax rate decreased from 36.3% in FY24 to 28.7% in FY25 mainly due to decrease in losses in certain subsidiaries and reversal of overprovision for tax expenses in FY25 as compared to FY24.
+The higher losses of the subsidiaries in FY24 lowered the overall group profit in FY24 and led to higher effective tax rate in FY24.

 Profit before tax